PyBioProx/PyBioProx/paper/main.md

 employed method to infer meaningful biological interactions within cells.
 By labelling two or more biomarkers with distinct fluorescent tags, the biomarkers can be visualized by immunofluorescence microscopy methods.
-Taking single or multiple images along the z-axis in the same X/Y axes (referred to as a z-stack) allows the distribution of the biomarkers in 2D or 3D space to be observed.
+Taking single or multiple images along the Z-axis in the same X/Y axes (referred to as a z-stack) allows the distribution of the biomarkers in 2D or 3D space to be observed.
 Once images are captured, the relationship between the fluorescently-tagged biomarkers can be assessed.
-A simplistic analysis of colocalization may involve overlaying two fluorescent channels and manually identifying regions of fluorescent tag overlap as colocalization.
+A simplistic analysis of colocalization may involve overlaying two fluorescent channels and manually identifying regions of fluorescent overlap as colocalization.
 A range of more sophisticated automated co-localization analyses exist, and can be broadly grouped into pixel-based and object-based methods [1](#1).

-In this paper, we introduce PyDist; a user-friendly object-based colocalization set of modules written in python that uses distance measurements to describe the relationships between biomarkers in 2D or 3D space.
+In this paper, we introduce PyDist; a user-friendly object-based colocalization module written in python that uses distance measurements to describe the relationships between biomarkers in 2D or 3D space.
 Analysis of co-localization by distance measurements is not a novel concept.
 For example, an excellent tool implemented in ImageJ called DiAna allows for the detailed distance-based